eshaham/israeli-bank-scrapers/CONTRIBUTING.md

 ##  Publish `israeli-bank-scrapers-core` to NPM.
 1. Make sure everything is committed.
 2. Run `npm run prepareCoreVariation`.
 The script will change the name inside `package.json` to `prepare-israeli-bank-scrapers-core`, change puppeteer dependency to `puppeteer-core`, reinstall dependencies and rebuild the library.
-3. *MANDATORY* step - bebuild library to update 'lib' files.
-4. Run `npm publish`.
+3. Run `npm publish`.
 This will publish `prepare-israeli-bank-scrapers-core` package.
-5. Run `git reset --hard` to reset the changes to `package.json`.
+4. Run `npm run resetCoreVariation` to reset the changes.

 ## Creating a new scraper
 It is best to look at an existing example.